LPDagallier/Phylogenomics_Workshop/Reads_cleaning.md

 #### 3.2.2.3 Export the statistics and coverage plots

-Compute the previously explained statistics for every alignment file and store all these stats in a file called `mapping_statistics.csv`.
+Compute the statistics for every alignment file and store all these stats in a file called `mapping_statistics.csv`.

 ``` bash
 rm mapping_statistics.csv # remove the file in case it already exists